pepa65/weborf/README.md

 Can enable authentication and sending directories as `.tar.gz` files.

 ## weborf 0.13.5g
-The web server used by qweborf.
+The we b server used by qweborf.

 Can be used from inetd, supports WebDAV, caching, CGI, virtual hosts.